DEADLINE TO ENROLL IN HEALTH CARE COVERAGE THROUGH THE AFFORDABLE CARE ACT

 Health Information Resources

-Healthfinder.gov - Health information and referral service providing links to information and tools to help you stay healthy.
+Health Information and Referral Service - Healthfinder.gov provides links to information and tools to help you stay healthy.

-Merck Manual of Diagnosis and Therapy - A reference resource of clinical information.
-Includes pediatrics, psychiatry, obstetrics, gynecology, dermatology, pharmacology, ophthalmology, otolaryngology and a number of special subjects.
+Clinical Reference Resource - Merck Manual of Diagnosis and Therapy includes pediatrics, psychiatry, obstetrics, gynecology, dermatology, pharmacology, ophthalmology, otolaryngology and a number of special subjects.

 Senior Health - The National Institutes of Health offers a large array of health topics geared towards seniors presented in larger print and with adjustable tools for reading.